Sequoyah School

 The Sequoyah School is a non-profit, co-ed, independent K-12 school in Pasadena, California, United States.

 Information

-The school, which was founded in 1958, is located at the base of the San Gabriel Mountains, situated on 2.25 acre of property leased from the California Department of Transportation.
+The school, which was founded in August 1958, is located at the base of the San Gabriel Mountains, situated on 2.25 acre of property leased from the California Department of Transportation.

-Sequoyah School has two campuses, and the student body has upwards of 400 students.
+Sequoyah School has two campuses, and the student body has upwards of 440 students.

 Campus

 The K-8 campus was originally the site of an 1887 shingle-style church.
 In the 1950s, the architecture firm Smith and Williams designed two buildings on the site.
 They built a children's chapel (1954) and a Sunday-school building (1956).
 Garrett Eckbo designed the grounds.
 The children's chapel won an AIA Award of Merit in 1954.
 The Sequoyah School became a part-time tenant of the church in 1958.
 The original church was demolished in 1974 when Caltrans was planning to expand the 710 Freeway through the site, but the project remains unrealized due to community opposition.
 The Smith and Williams buildings remains to this day.